psychemedia/sin-eater-resources/src/_interim.md

-# Interim - 1854-1870
+# Interim - 1854-1874

-Following the publicaion of Moggridge's comments in 1852, and the immediate response to it, I have found few mentions of the tradition until the 1870s.
+Following the publication of Moggridge's comments in 1852, and the immediate response to it, I have found few mentions of the tradition until the 1870s.

 In Thomas Roscoe's [*Wanderings and excursions in South Wales, with the scenery of the River Wye*](https://archive.org/details/wanderingsandex01roscgoog/page/n80/mode/2up?q=obsolete) of 1854, we find at p48-51 a referernce to the tradition of corpse candles, the *Cwn Annwn* and the *Cyoewraeth*: